ms-iot/content/en-US/Samples/WiFiConnector.md

 # Wi-Fi Connector

-We'll learn how to find and connect to WiFi networks using a Universal Windows Platform (UWP) app that makes use of the [`Windows.Devices.WiFi.WiFiAdapter`](https://msdn.microsoft.com/en-us/library/windows/apps/windows.devices.wifi.wifiadapter.aspx){:target="_blank"} API.
+We'll learn how to find and connect to Wi-Fi networks using a Universal Windows Platform (UWP) app that makes use of the [`Windows.Devices.WiFi.WiFiAdapter`](https://msdn.microsoft.com/en-us/library/windows/apps/windows.devices.wifi.wifiadapter.aspx){:target="_blank"} API.

 This is a headed sample.
-To better understand what headed mode is and how to configure your device to be headed, follow the instructions [here]({{site.baseurl}}/{{page.lang}}/Docs/HeadlessMode.htm).
+To better understand what headed mode is and how to configure your device to be headed, follow the instructions on the [Headed and Headless mode]({{site.baseurl}}/{{page.lang}}/Docs/HeadlessMode.htm) site.

 ### Load the project in Visual Studio

-You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/tree/develop/WebCamSample/CS){:target="_blank"}.
-Make a copy of the folder on your disk and open the project from Visual Studio.
+You can find the source code for this sample in our [git repository](https://github.com/ms-iot/samples){:target="_blank"}.
+Clone the project to your machine and open the project from Visual Studio.

-The code for the WiFi Connect sample can be found under: <samples root folder>\WiFiConnect\CS\WiFiConnect
+The code for the WiFi Connect sample can be found under: [\WiFiConnect\CS\WiFiConnect](https://github.com/ms-iot/samples/tree/develop/WiFiConnect/CS/WiFiConnect){:target="_blank"}

 ### Connecting your WiFi adapter

 You'll need:

-* A WiFI adapter such as the official Raspberry Pi WiFi dongle.
-Or for a list of wifi adapters, check out the [Ecosystem Compatibility List]({{site.baseurl}}/{{page.lang}}/Docs/SupportedInterfaces.htm){:target="_blank"}
+* A Windows 10 IoT Core capable board with onboard WiFi, such as the Raspberry Pi 3 or DragonBoard 410c or

-Connect the WiFi adapter to one of USB ports on the IoT Device
+* A USB WiFi adapter.
+For a list of supported Wi-Fi adapters see the [Ecosystem Compatibility List]({{site.baseurl}}/{{page.lang}}/Docs/SupportedInterfaces.htm){:target="_blank"}

 ### Deploy your app